SÃO LOURENÇO BARROCAL–A RENOVATED FARMSTEAD IN ALENTEJO PORTUGAL

 Keeping character with the thick walls of the two hundred year old buildings, but with special modern touches that surprise and delight around every corner.

-Sao Lourenco do Barrocal sunset on building
+São Lourenço do Barrocal sunset

 And the same thing you saw earlier looks completely different at different times of the day.

-Sao Lourenco do Barrocal benches in sun
+São Lourenço do Barrocal chairs in sun

 The perfect Negroni Spot™️

-You know, it was still in their first year or so, so they are still getting the kinks worked out in terms of service.
-Had many disappointments in scheduling activities by telling one person, I watch them enter it on the computer, but then show up and there is no record of it.
 I came to ride horses, scheduled one ride, but the horseman had no record of it and all the horses were gone.
-Rebooked again and the vet unexpectedly showed up and vaccinated horses, so they couldn’t be ridden.
-Had a half day scheduled with the in-house archaeologist, but he canceled at the last minute and was fully booked for the rest of my stay.
+Rebooked again and the vet unexpectedly showed up to vaccinate the horses, so they couldn’t be ridden.
+I had a half day scheduled with the in-house archaeologist, but he canceled at the last minute and was fully booked for the rest of my stay.
 Had a massage lined up, but showed up, no record and they were fully booked.
 So, I came and did a lot, but also didn’t get to do what I wanted to do the most.

-Exploring The Glorious Estate of São Lourenço do Barrocal
+São Lourenço do Barrocal fields

-Sitting in the middle of a two thousand acre estate, Sao Lourenco do Barrocal is a working farm, surrounded by hay fields, thousands of olive and cork trees, a vineyard, ancient menhirs, cows, sheep and even an old Roman dam.
+Sitting in the middle of a two thousand acre estate, Sao Lourenco do Barrocal is a working farm, surrounded by endless hay fields, thousands of olive and cork trees, a vineyard, ancient menhirs, cows, sheep and even an old Roman dam.

 The views out here are endless.
 Fresh mowed hay, vineyards, orchards and 1000yr old olive trees.
 And mountain top villages just as backdrop.